Freddie Mercury's Sexuality Remained a Mystery Even to Queen

 Freddie Mercury remained a enigma: After all of this time, and after all of his many subsequent loves, Mercury's will dictated that Mary Austin – not Jim Hutton, or any other man before him – would receive nearly his entire estate.
 Austin, whom Mercury had described as the "love of my life," was also to spread his ashes in a secret location.
 She still lives in his elaborate mansion; the decor is unchanged.

-"Anyone who portrays Fred as purely a gay story," Austin told the Daily Express, "is missing a lot of the point."
+"Anyone who portrays Fred as purely a gay story," May told the Daily Express, "is missing a lot of the point."

 You Think You Know Queen?